JeremyLikness/PlanetaryDocs/CONTRIBUTING.md

 ## General feedback and discussions?

-Start a discussion on the [Expression Power Tools issue tracker](https://github.com/JeremyLikness/PlanetaryDocs/issues).
+Start a discussion on the [Planetry Docs issue tracker](https://github.com/JeremyLikness/PlanetaryDocs/issues).

 ## Bugs and feature requests?